Office for Diversity, Literacy & Outreach Services

 NOTE: This past webinar has now been archived.
 Access to the recording can be purchased; please see How to Register below for more details.
 The ALA Ethnic and Multicultural Information Exchange Round Table (EMIERT) continues its quarterly webinar series with a discussion of using the Coretta Scott King Book Awards titles from 1-2p.m.
 CST on Wednesday, February 5, 2014.

-This free, hour-long webinar will feature Patricia Barch with the Schaumburg Township District Library in Schaumburg, Ill. and Carmen Patlan with the Waukegan Public Library in Waukegan, Ill., as they discuss tips, tools, resources, and best practices for serving English language learners.
-Both presenters are participants in the third round of The American Dream Starts @ your library®, a grant initiative funded by the Dollar General Literacy Foundation and administered by the ALA Office for Diversity, Literacy and Outreach Services.
+Originally recorded on Wednesday, May 6, 2015, this free, hour-long webinar features Patricia Barch, Schaumburg Township (Ill.)
+District Library and Carmen Patlan, Waukegan (Ill.)
+Public Library, as they discuss tips, tools, resources, and best practices for serving English language learners.
+Made possible by The American Dream Starts @ your library®, a grant initiative funded by the Dollar General Literacy Foundation.

 Originally recorded on March 21, 2013, this free webinar features Lisa Gieskes, Coordinator of the ALA Social Responsibilities Ronud Table (SRRT) Hunger, Homelessness, and Poverty Task Force, and Julie Winkelstein, Ph.D., University of Tennessee - Knoxville, who will share the recently launched Office for Literacy and Outreach Services toolkit, Extending Our Reach.
 This toolkit is designed to help librarians create meaningful library services for people who are experiencing homelessness.